-Charles Dickens, 1812-1870.
-No novelist of modern times occupies a higher place than Dickens.
-He was born in Portsmouth, but spent nearly all his life in London.
+Charles Dickens, 1812-1870, onc of the greatest novelists of modern times, was born in Portsmouth, but spent nearly all his life in London.
 His father was a conscientious man, but lacked capacity for getting a livelihood.
 In consequence, the boy's youth was much darkened by poverty.
-It has been supposed that he pictured his father in the character of "Micawber," He began his active life as a lawyer's apprentice; but soon left this employment to become a reporter.
+It has been supposed that he pictured his father in the character of "Micawber."
+He began his active life as a lawyer's apprentice; but soon left this employment to become a reporter.
 This occupation he followed from 1831 to 1836.
 His first book was entitled "Sketches of London Society, by Boz."
 This was followed, in 1837, by the "Pickwick Papers," a work which suddenly brought much fame to the author.
 His other works followed with great rapidity, and his last was unfinished at the time of his death.
 He was buried in Westminster Abbey.
 Mr. Dickens visited America in 1842, and again in 1867.
 During his last visit, he read his works in public, in the principal cities of the United States.